alialkubaisi/FXtend/README.md

 ## Controls

-### PasswordField
+### SecurePasswordField

-The `PasswordField` control in FXtend is an enhanced version of the default JavaFX `PasswordField`.
+The `SecurePasswordField` control in FXtend is an enhanced version of the default JavaFX `SecurePasswordField`.
 It includes the following features:

 - **Eye Icon to Show/Hide Password:** Users can toggle the visibility of the password by clicking an eye icon.
 - **Password Strength Validation:** An optional popup can display the strength of the password as the user types.